Mission 200-Hour Yoga and Movement Training

 Over the course of the six months, trainees must attend Mission classes with the teachers on this course at least five times in each style (Vinyasa, 4Beat, Ashtanga, Bambu Bodies, Handstands.)

-Students can practice with faculty teachers free of charge twice a week during the course of the training.
+Students can practice with faculty teachers free of charge twice a week during the course of the training (classes cannot be rolled over).
 If they wish to practice at Mission with teachers not on the training, the charge is £5 per class.

 Students must also attend 2 workshops of their choice (at a 20 pct discount.)